 - 15. Waiver.
 Failure to insist upon strict compliance with any of the terms, covenants, or conditions hereof shall not be deemed a waiver of such term, covenant or condition, nor shall any waiver or relinquishment of any right or power hereunder at any one or more times be deemed a waiver or relinquishment of such right or power at any other time or times. - 16.
 Arbitration.
-With the exception of any dispute regarding the Executive's compliance with the provisions of Sections 6 and 10 above, any dispute relating to or arising out of the provisions of this Agreement shall be decided by arbitration in Raleigh, North Carolina, in accordance with the Expedited Arbitration Rules of the American Arbitration Association then obtaining, unless the parties mutually agree otherwise in a writing signed by both parties.
+With the exception of any dispute regarding the Executive's compliance with the provisions of Sections 6 and 10 above, any dispute relating to or arising out of the provisions of this Agreement shall be decided by arbitration in Raleigh, North Carolina, in accordance with the Revised Uniform Arbitration Act as in effect at the time of such dispute pursuant to North Carolina's Gen. Stat. § 1-569.1 et. seq., unless the Executive and the Company mutually agree otherwise in a writing signed by both parties.
+The Federal Arbitration Act shall not apply.
 This undertaking to arbitrate shall be specifically enforceable.
 The decision rendered by the arbitrator will be final and judgment may be entered upon it in accordance with appropriate laws in any court having jurisdiction thereof.
 Each of the parties shall pay his or its own legal fees associated with such arbitration. - 17.
 Entire Agreement; Modifications.
 This Agreement constitutes the entire and final expression of the agreement of the parties with respect to the subject matter hereof and supersedes all prior agreements, oral and written, between the parties hereto with respect to the subject matter hereof including, without limitation, any existing agreement regarding employment or compensation between or among Executive and the Company.
 This Agreement may be modified or amended only by an instrument in writing signed by both parties hereto. - 18.
 Counterparts.
 This Agreement may be executed in two or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.